 The European Route of Judaism on the Rhineland – Strasbourg

-It’s multicultural, enriched by its influences, forming a perfect bridge between past and present.
+Strasbourg is a multicultural city — enriched by its influences, Strasbourg forms a perfect bridge between past and present.

 Strasbourg in detail